 Gluten Free Rhubarb Pie

 Yes, indeed!
 Here is a straight up, Gluten Free Rhubarb Pie Recipe – sweetly tart, just as it should be.
-Good news for the purists our there!
+This is good news for the purists our there.
 We have a mighty rhubarb plant growing in our back yard.
 Wow, this plant loves where it lives!
 Truly, our majestic rhubarb rules the grounds around here.
 Lucky for us, our family loves rhubarb pie.

 Sweetly Tart with the Perfect Pie Crust

 We honestly do not have an easier way to simply serve pie than to this whip up this recipe.
 We sprinkle sugar on top of the fruit just before adding the top layer to maintain a crispy crust.
 No soggy bottoms or tops allowed in this kitchen!
 We have two easy-peasy pie crusts to choose from: Flaky or Tender.
 Click on the respective links to check them out.
 The tender pie crust is our personal choice for rhubarb pie; however, if you are adverse to dairy, the flaky recipe is easier to adapt or to make vegan.